 At the margin of my vision a rabble of ducks is heading over.
 I’ve always found ducks to be a bit threatening and persistent once you start feeding them, especially en-masse; any pause and they switch to automatic, robotically padding towards the food source.
 Their bodies may be little, but there’s something unmanageable and hard-core and pushy about them.
 And if pushy moves to attack and you grab them, their feathers, like alien limbs, come away in your hands – gives me the willies.
 But right now all they do is unnerve me to such an extent that whatever entrenched patterns I ignored thirty seconds ago, slam into my brain and almost knock me over.
 My knees are aching, early rheumatoid arthritis probably and it occurs to me that I am already married – okay okay, only legally, but still these things matter don’t they when you ask someone to marry you.
 And even if it didn’t, matter, this is merely the winciest pothole when compared to some of the massive roadblocks that are erupting like mines on the long desolate highway to hell, which for a few pathetic moments I had somehow smudged clean away…

 Breathe man, breathe.

 I can’t stand now anyway, my knees have frozen solid – how the hell did I get down here?
-I can’t look at her, because now I’m convinced she’s enjoying this, that her beautiful face has become a disbelieving sneer – and it’s all my fault.
-From now on, the Botanics and winter and gloves and even my knees will forever be associated with humiliation and shame… Oh God…
+I bet she’s really enjoying this, really rubbing my nose in it big time – and it’s all my fault.
+From now on, the Botanics and winter and gloves and even my knees will forever be associated with humiliation and shame… Oh Christ…

 ‘I’d love to.’